googleapis/cloud-trace-nodejs/README.md

   agent.endSpan(span, {label2: 'value'});
 ```

+Note that the labels parameter must be an object.
+Other types (e.g. string) will be silently ignored.

 ### Run in span

 `agent.runInSpan` takes a function to execute inside a custom child span with the given name.
 The function may be synchronous or asynchronous.
 If it is asynchronous, it must accept a 'endSpan' function as an argument that should be called once the asynchronous work has completed.